Modeling a Kitchen Tap

 img47

 Right now the reference image is not aligned nor scaled properly.
 Lets fix that.
-First, using Move command move the frame so the lower left corner is positioned in the same place as your tap body:
+First, using command move the frame so the lower left corner is positioned in the same place as your tap body:

 img48